Nadi-System/nadi-system/paper.md

 Nadi has the following main data structures:

 - **Node** is one point on the network.
 It can have input nodes, one output node, and attributes associated with it.
-- **Network** consists of several interconnected nodes.
-It has to be DAG with only one outlet node.
-It can have attributes associated with it.
+- **Network** consists of several connected nodes.
+It can also have attributes associated with it.
 - **Attributes** are values that can be boolean, integer, float, string, array, table, etc.
-- **Functions** are categorized into environment, network and node functions based on what they work on.
+- **Functions** are categorized into environment, network, and node functions based on what they work on.
 For example, network function is run on a network, while node function is run at each node.
 - **Expressions** are combination of attributes, variables, function calls, if--else, etc that can result in an attribute value.
 - **Propagation** is how the node functions are called in a network, you can call them in different order, based on a list, or filtered by expression.
-- **Task** in NADI is an execution body consisting of type of the task, optional output attribute name, and an expression that may or may not return a value.
+- **Task** in NADI is an execution body consisting of type of the task, optional output attribute name, and an expression, or a function call.
 Only the top level function call on the expression can be a mutable call.
 - **Task Context** is the runtime environment for tasks to be run.
 It consists of a network, environmental variables and functions loaded from plugins.

 Figure below shows how the different data types come together to generate a task and the task context.
 Each task runs in the task context, giving outputs, modifying the context, producing side effects (saving files), etc.